List of people banned from Major League Baseball: History

 On September 30, 2024, at the age of 83, Pete Rose became the first player to die while still ineligible after being banned by one of Landis' successors.
 Rose's permanent ban remains among the most bitterly debated of any imposed after Landis' tenure: while Rose eventually admitted to betting on his team (which under the rules then and now in force are grounds for permanent ineligibility), his supporters argue that a lifetime ban was unjust due to a lack of conclusive evidence that his gambling directly affected the outcome of any games, and also due to modern society's more relaxed attitude towards gambling.

 On May 13, 2025, Commissioner Rob Manfred modified the lifetime ineligibility so that it would expire upon the banned person's death.
 In a letter addressing this policy change, Manfred stated that "a deceased individual cannot compromise the integrity of the game," and that the purposes of the rule instituting the policy are only relevant when a banned figure is alive.
-Manfred also acknowledged that political pressure from United States President Donald Trump was an influencing factor towards the rule change, as Trump had previously showed his support for Pete Rose's inclusion into the Hall of Fame, announcing on February 28 he would be issuing a posthumous pardon and criticizing MLB and the Baseball Writers' Association of America (BBWAA) on the ban and exclusion.
+Manfred also acknowledged that political pressure from United States President Donald Trump was an influencing factor towards the rule change, as Trump had previously criticized MLB and the Baseball Writers' Association of America (BBWAA) on Pete Rose's exclusion from the Hall of Fame, going as far as to announce a posthumous pardon on February 28.